POSKESOLUTIONS/OOP_sysntax_shirt_practice/README.md

 # OOP_sysntax_shirt_practice
-Code that insantiates a shirt object.
+Code that instantiates a shirt object.